 This article develops a direct filtration-based maximum likelihood methodology for estimating the parameters and realizations of latent affine processes.
-Filtration is conducted in the transform space of characteristic functions, with a version of Bayes' rule used for recursively updating the joint characteristic function of latent variables and the data conditional upon past data.
-An application to daily stock returns over 1953-96 reveals substantial divergences from EMM-based estimates; in particular, more substantial and time-varying jump risk.
-The implications for stock index options' prices are discussed.
+Filtration is conducted in the transform space of characteristic functions, using a version of Bayes' rule for recursively updating the joint characteristic function of latent variables and the data conditional upon past data.
+An application to daily stock market returns over 1953-96 reveals substantial divergences from EMM-based estimates; in particular, more substantial and time-varying jump risk.
+The implications for pricing stock index options are examined.